nickjackolaisen/BusinessInitiaitive/directory/states/missouri/ste-genevieve.md

 <p><b>Without an EIN there is no corporate veil protecting your personal assets.</b></p>

 <h3 id="comply-with-local-regulations">6.
 Comply with Local Regulations</h3>
-<p>Check with St. Lawrence County Clerk's Office for any local permits or licenses that may be required for your business.</p>
+<p>Check with Ste.
+Genevieve County Clerk's Office for any local permits or licenses that may be required for your business.</p>

 <h3 id="file-annual-reports">7.
 File Annual Reports</h3>
-<p>New York requires LLCs to file an annual report.
+<p>Missouri requires LLCs to file an annual report.
 Ensure you comply with this requirement to maintain good standing.</p>

 <p>Some states also require quarterly reports.
-So make sure to double check with the New York Secretary of State.</p>
+So make sure to double check with the Missouri Secretary of State.</p>

-<p>For more detailed information, you can visit the <a href="{{ site.data.resources.state_sos_websites.new-york }}" target="_blank">Secretary of State's website</a>.</p>
+<p>For more detailed information, you can visit the <a href="{{ site.data.resources.state_sos_websites.missouri }}" target="_blank">Secretary of State's website</a>.</p>

 <h3>Ready to Take Initiative?</h3>
-<p>For detailed pricing information on forming an LLC in New York, visit our <a href="/services/">Services Page</a>.</p>
+<p>For detailed pricing information on forming an LLC in Missouri, visit our <a href="/services/">Services Page</a>.</p>
 <div style="border: 2px solid #f0f0f0; padding: 10px; margin: 20px 0; text-align: center; border-radius: 5px;">
     <p><b>Save yourself the headache?</b></p>
     <p><a href="/services/" style="color: #007bff;">Let Business Initiative handle your LLC formation!</a></p>